Oregon Laws and Incentives

 Volkswagen (VW) Settlement Allocation

 The Department Environmental Quality (DEQ), with the Oregon Department of Transportation (ODOT), Oregon Department of Energy (ODOE), and Oregon Health Authority Public Health Division, engaged stakeholders and received public comments to inform the development of a plan to leverage up to 15% of the VW Environmental Mitigation Trust to support vehicle electrification.
-The plan includes the development and maintenance of electric vehicle charging stations, with a focus on rural and low-income communities.
+The plan includes the development and maintenance of electric vehicle chargers, with a focus on rural and low-income communities.

 ODOT, with ODOE, DEQ, the Public Utility Commission, and local governments, must develop proposals for future 30-month investment periods of Electrify America’s Zero-Emission Vehicle Investment Plan.
 More information can be found on the Go Electric Oregon website.